Microsoft Rural Airband Initiative

 Although a technology license is required to integrate the RDP protocol into a device, the RDP product documentation describing the RDP protocols is freely available on the Microsoft Developers Network.

 Our RDP licensees

 Microsoft licenses RDP globally to several customers developing remote desktop, cloud, and device solutions.

 Contact us to learn more about the RDP solution, or the RDP licensing program.Submit an inquiry

 Server Message Block (SMB)

-A near-universal language for file transfers across local and virtual networks.Explore the protocol documentation
+A near-universal language for file transfers across local and virtual networks.View the protocol documents

 Modern local area networks are often mixed environments that connect an array of devices.
 Both homes and offices rely on networks that connect personal computers, servers, mobile devices, and peripherals such as printers and scanners.

 How SMB works